lguzzon-scratchbook/gdb/docs/genosdb-api-reference.md

 ---

-## ⚠️ API Stability
+## 🧪 API Status: Stable Beta

-> This API is under active development. **Breaking changes may occur** in future versions.
+> The GenosDB API is currently in a stable beta.
+We are actively adding features and improving stability.
-> Check the [CHANGELOG](https://github.com/estebanrfp/gdb/blob/main/CHANGELOG.md) for updates.
-Use at your own risk in production environments.
+> We recommend checking the [CHANGELOG](https://github.com/estebanrfp/gdb/blob/main/CHANGELOG.md) as we continue to refine the API for its first stable release.

 ---